ian-ross/old-blog/static/data-visualisation.markdown

 I also discovered that POV-Ray is great for making simple visuals -- the geometric language used by POV-Ray is really easy to use for building small models, and using a ray tracer means that support for transparency is built-in.
-A simple schematic picture <span class="arr-down-left">&nbsp;&nbsp;&nbsp;</span> of the El Niño cycle demonstrates this.
-More complex things I've done like this include representations of interesting bathymetric features in the Mediterranean <span class="arr-down-right">&nbsp;&nbsp;&nbsp;</span>
-that we used for a proposal about the application of a new type of ocean model to flows in complex bathymetry.
+A simple schematic picture <i class="arr-down-left"/> of the El Niño cycle demonstrates this.
+More complex things I've done like this include representations of interesting bathymetric features in the Mediterranean <i class="arr-down-right"/> that we used for a proposal about the application of a new type of ocean model to flows in complex bathymetry.
 I used the same triangulation methods for the earth views on the paleogeography poster at the bottom of the page.

 <div class="img2-left">
   <a href="dv/enso-cartoons.png">![ENSO cartoons](dv/enso-cartoons-small.png)</a>